 Generous windows bring daylight and views into an interior where raw concrete is juxtaposed with light-colored ash and polished metal.
 Surprising architectural elements, sculptural light fixtures, furniture, and original art bring an aesthetic to the space which creates an environment which nurtures thought and creativity.
 A circular floor plan encourages interaction, and numerous comfortable seating areas foster communication.

 The beautiful workspace was completed in August of 2007.
 The prime corner of office space, with views of the downtown skyline was designed with the employees in mind to provide a beautiful, light-filled lunchroom and community space.
-Also incorporated in the design is a yoga/meditation room which offers both a quiet retreat and class space for the practice of yoga.
-The yoga classes are currently led by an experienced yoga practitioner who also happens to be one of our attorneys.

 In 2008, the McGeady Becher office space won three awards from the 2008 American Society for Interior Designers, including: